jessica-huynh/Knot/README.md

 # Knot

-An iOS app that lets you keep track of your account balances and transactions from bank accounts belonging to differing financial institutions.
+An iOS app that lets you keep track of your account balances and transactions from bank accounts belonging to various financial institutions.

-**Note:** This project is made for personal use only.

 ![Screenshots](/Assets/Screenshots.png)